shroomdog27/forge-old-versions-guides/LOGS.md

 The purpose of this guide is to explain how to read `debug.log` and `crash-reports` in order to help you debug what went wrong.

 **DO NOT POST ANY LOGS TO #tech-support IN THE FORGE DISCORD.
 YOU WILL NOT RECEIVE ANY HELP, IN ACCORDANCE WITH #rules 11.
-THESE GUIDES ARE THE ONLY HELP YOU WILL RECEIVE.**
+THESE GUIDES ARE THE ONLY HELP YOU WILL RECEIVE FROM THE FORGE DISCORD.**

 ## `debug.log`
 ### What is `debug.log`?